 Currently, no singular cause for ASD has been identified.
 Some studies have found patterns that can explain some of the occurrences though not all (e.g., irregular levels of neurotransmitters and differences in several areas of the brain have been noted among individuals with ASD).
 Most researchers believe that there are likely many causes and variations of ASD, where genetics (including 10 or more genes on different chromosomes) and environment play a role.
 Further research is necessary in determining the relationship between genetics and ASD.

 Environmental factors may include certain viruses or particular drugs (such as thalidomide and valproic acid) being taken during pregnancy.
 Additionally, researchers continue to investigate possible neurological, infectious, metabolic, and immunologic factors, though ASD is likely the result of many interrelated and interacting factors given the complexity and the uniqueness of each individual with ASD.
 ASD is not caused by bad parenting or parental practices.

 How Common is ASD?

-The Centers for Disease Control and Prevention (CDC, 2014) estimate that 1 in 59 children in the United States (1-2% of the population) have ASD, with ASD occurring approximately four times more commonly in males than females (Blumberg, Bramlett, & Kogan et al., 2013).
+The Centers for Disease Control and Prevention (CDC, 2021) estimate that 1 in 44 children in the United States have ASD, with ASD diagnosed approximately four times more commonly in males than females (CDC, 2021).
 ASD occurs in individuals of all races, ethnicities, social classes, and educational backgrounds.

 Children with autism spectrum disorder may…